-Before I started my dream job at the Center for Evaluation Innovation (CEI), I worked with Kaiser Permanente’s Community Health as an internal evaluator and studied evaluation, organizational learning and change, leadership, and philanthropy at Claremont Graduate University.
-As I dug deep into the intersections of these fields, I found the sweet spot for my dissertation research: How can we (as leaders in foundations or consultants who work with them) build foundation capacity to do and use evaluation that fits their unique needs and assets?
+Before I started my role as Senior Associate at the Center for Evaluation Innovation (CEI), I worked with Kaiser Permanente’s Community Health as an internal evaluator and studied evaluation, organizational learning and change, leadership, and philanthropy at Claremont Graduate University.
+As I dug deep into the intersections of these fields, I found the sweet spot for my dissertation research: How can leaders in philanthropy build their organization’s capacity to do and use evaluation that fits their unique needs and assets?

 Organizational evaluation capacity has two main elements:

 - Capacity to do—the competencies and structures required to conduct high-quality evaluation studies.

 - Capacity to use—the organization’s ability to integrate evaluation findings into its decision-making.

 Foundations have long grappled with how to ensure evaluation adds value to their work.
 My proposition is that the foundation staff charged with this challenge can better meet it by defining how they want the organization’s evaluation capacity to look and by getting foundation leaders to influence the organization’s ability to achieve it.